Go Higher-Post-Secondary Education Resources Kentucky Students

 You’ve decided to get a higher education and you know which school you want to attend.
 What next?

-Get an application for admission from the school’s admissions office or Web site, or apply online at GoHigher Kentucky.
+Get an application for admission from the school’s admissions office or Web site, or apply online.
 Complete and return the application.
 Pay attention to deadlines.

 Make arrangements to have your high school transcript sent to the school.
 Get a housing application if you’re going to live on campus and submit it as soon as possible.
 Find out about deposits, orientations, and registering for classes.
 After you’ve been accepted, notify the school of your decision and let the other schools you’ve applied to know you won’t attend.